sfigg/commercialization-public/customize/desktop/customize-oobe.md

 1. **Set up Office**.
 This screen is only displayed if the user is connected to a network, and has provided their Microsoft account information.
 Content on the page will vary depending on the user’s account type.
 For example, if their Microsoft account qualifies for a free trial of Office, the page will encourage them to setup their free trial.
 1. **Make Cortana my personal assistant**
 1. **OEM Registration pages**
+1. **Get the latest from Windows**.
+If a newer version of Windows is available than the version that shipped with the device, the user will have the opportunity to upgrade Windows at the end of OOBE.
+See [Windows updates during OOBE](windows-updates-during-oobe.md) for more details.

 You can hide certain OOBE screens using Unattend.
 For more information, see [OOBE Unattend component](https://docs.microsoft.com/en-us/windows-hardware/customize/desktop/unattend/microsoft-windows-shell-setup-oobe).